oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

 |  24 | x509_certificate | x509-certificate | The X509 Certificate Object represents the properties of an X.509 certificate, as defined by ITU recommendation X.509. |

 #### 3.1.1.4 Type Name: Actuator
-{Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.

 #### 3.1.1.5 Type Name: Command-Options
-{Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.

 ### 3.1.2 OpenC2 Response
-{Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.

 ## 3.2 Property Details
-{Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in future iterations (probably iterations 3 & 4) prior to submitting for Committee Specification.

 # 4 Foundational Actuator Profile
-{Editor's Note - TBSL - This section be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.

 # 5 Conformance
 OpenC2 is a command and control language that converges (i.e., common 'point of understanding') on a common syntax, and lexicon.
 OpenC2 does not have a dependency on a particular programming language, computing platform, transport protocol, etc. Conformant implementations of OpenC2: